forum-bhatt/forum-bhatt/README.md

 🎓 Graduated from Northeastern University in May 2023

-👯 Co-op with Signify as a Software Engineering Intern curating solutions for their BigData and IoT Engineering team
+👯 Co-op with Signify as a Software Engineer curating solutions for their BigData and IoT Engineering team by building and engineering APIs for the Device Management team

-📌 I’m looking to collaborate on projects that involve building applications using Java and Python frameworks and deploy utilising Cloud platform as a service
+📌 I’m looking to collaborate on projects that involve building applications using Java and Python frameworks and deploying utilizing Cloud platform as a service

 😄 Looking forward to evolving and growing as a Software Engineering Professional